steaks/leo-query/docs/next/guide/errorHandling.md

 ## Effects

 Effects provide two properties for error handling: `error` and `errors`.
 The `error` property contains the error from the most recent trigger if it failed.
 The `errors` property contains all errors encountered by the effect.
+Additionally, effect errors can be handled at the global level with the events api.

 ```typescript {32-37}
 import React from 'react';